-The arts shape each of us into the people we are today.
-It broadens our perspectives, enriches our lives, and provides the building blocks that shape the Singaporean spirit.
-The National Arts Council (NAC) introduced the Sustain the Arts (stART) Fund in 2021 to catalyse giving and develop the organisational capabilities of small arts organisations, ensuring that they are better equipped to sustain their practice for the long-term.
-Supported by the private sector, the stART Fund aims to boost the long-term sustainability of small arts organisations and to nurture a culture of giving to the arts.
-Find out more about the stART Fund recipients.
+The National Arts Council (NAC) introduced the Sustain the Arts (stART) Fund in 2021 to catalyse giving and develop the organisational capabilities of small arts organisations, empowering them in the continual creation of our vibrant arts scene.
+Supported by the private sector, the stART Fund aims to cultivate a shared ownership of our local arts scene and to boost the long-term sustainability of small arts organisations.

 Donate now and partner us to build an arts scene that we can all be proud of.
 All donations $10 and above are eligible for 250% tax deduction.